rafed/rafed.github.io/_posts/2017-07-9-why-linux-needs-no-antivirus.md

 ### So, with Linux I cannot be infected?

 Of course, you can.
 You can install a virus on purpose.
 You can install a virus by mistake.
-Someone else can install one on your PC f you leave it unattended.
+Someone else can install one on your PC if you leave it unattended.
 If you put weak passwords for user accounts then someone could remotely install a virus.

 ###  There are antiviruses for Linux!!